samboy/rg32hash/README.md

 # rg32.py RadioGatún[32] in Python

-rg32.py is a Python implementation I wrote of RadioGatún[32] back in 2012.  rg32test.py can be used with sqa/do.test.sh to ensure this implementation generates correct RadioGatún[32] hashes.
+rg32.py is a Python implementation I wrote of RadioGatún[32] back in 2012.  rg32test.py (an example of the API in use) can be used with sqa/do.test.sh to ensure this implementation generates correct RadioGatún[32] hashes.

 # rg32.js RadioGatún[32] in Javascript